A Focus on the World Oldest Traditions- The Yakut and Sami Groups

-Among the similar Shamanism practices for these groups is the use of songs or music that is intended to mimic natural sounds while performing such rituals.
+Among the similar Shamanism practices for these groups is the use of songs or music that is intended to mimic natural sounds while performing rituals.
 For the Sami, the songs, which were sung while performing shamanistic rites, were identified as Yoiks.
 The Hmong accompanied their rituals with specific songs which are designed for specific function.

 In essence, it has become hard to hide or eliminate shamanism in the world perspective.
 Some countries such as Mongolia and Tuva have tried to kill this practice in all ways.
 However, the practice has begun to flourish again after being brutally persecuted by the Soviet Union for many years.
 The effort of breaking through and being able to enter into the spiritual world is found worthwhile in the modern perspective.
-For many, the practice of Shamanism is an avenue for good health among individuals, and for the survival of life, here on earth.
+For many, the practice of Shamanism is an avenue for good health among individuals, and for the survival of life, at least here on earth.
 Human beings appear to have a deeper inner need of sense and interacting with the spiritual world.

 Some may wonder why in modern times, many people are turning to the practices and beliefs of the oldest spiritual disciplines on earth.
 The re-emergence of shamanism in recent times is an indication of humanity’s need in feeling connected to the world and the universe.
 Many of the Shamanic practitioners may argue that the western cultures generate a means of being which seek to control and conquer human beings as well as the earth.